-We have granted the underwriters an option exercisable for 30 days after the date of this prospectus to purchase, from time to time, in whole or in part, up to an aggregate of 780,000 shares of common stock at the public offering price less underwriting discounts and commissions.
+We have granted the underwriters an option exercisable for 30 days after the date of this prospectus to purchase, from time to time, in whole or in part, up to an aggregate of shares of Class A common stock at the public offering price less underwriting discounts and commissions.
+This option may be exercised if the underwriters sell more than shares of Class A common stock in connection with this offering.
 To the extent that this option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase its pro rata portion of these additional shares based on the underwriter's underwriting commitment in the offering as indicated in the table at the beginning of this "Underwriting" section.